Windows 10 Migration: It’s All About the Apps

 The first option is to manually test the software on a build of Windows 10.
 This is labour intensive and will only test the components of the product that the test script exercises.
 With a small number of applications to test, this may be acceptable.
 However, most people reading this blog probably have more than one or two applications to test, so what then?

 Option two is to use an automated testing solution such as Citrix AppDNA or Flexera Test Center.
-Extending this, many organisations, including Dell EMC, offer services based on these tools that enable you to outsource the testing process and any subsequent remediation and repackaging tasks.
+Extending this, many organisations, including Dell, offer services based on these tools that enable you to outsource the testing process and any subsequent remediation and repackaging tasks.
 These tools and services do not address underlying code issues, they simply use application packaging processes to address any incompatibilities.

 For example, many customers will be standardising on 64-bit Windows 10 systems as part of their upgrade, if they had not made this change earlier.
 64-bit Windows cannot run the 16-bit code that was often present in 32-bit applications, meaning that the application will fail.
 The test products and services mentioned above can detect this incompatibility, but no amount of re-packaging can fix this, it requires code changes.